MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlregisterfilesystemfiltercallbacks.md

 <i>FileInformation</i>
 </td>
 <td>
 Pointer to a caller-allocated buffer into which the routine writes the requested information about the file object.
-The <i>FileInformationClass</i> parameter specifies the type of information that the caller requests.
+The <i>FileInformationClass</i> member specifies the type of information that the caller requests.
 </td>
 </tr>